South Station: Predecessors

-By the late 19th century, the New England, Old Colony, and Boston & Providence had been acquired by the New York & New Haven Railroad, while the B&A was acquired by the New York Central Railroad.
+By the late 19th century, the New England, Old Colony, and Boston & Providence had been acquired by the New York, New Haven and Hartford Railroad, while the B&A was acquired by the New York Central Railroad.
 However, the four separate terminals remained.
 The Boston Terminal Company, established in 1897, was charged with the task of consolidating service from the four terminals at a single terminal (a union station).

 Early years

 South Station opened in 1899 at a cost of $3.6 million (1899 dollars).
 The architects were Shepley, Rutan and Coolidge of Boston, and the construction was undertaken by the engineering firm of Westinghouse, Church, Kerr & Co.
 The station opened on January 1 for use by Old Colony Division and Midland Division trains, the latter of which had been using the Old Colony terminal since August 22, 1896 to allow for construction.
 B&A trains began using South Station on July 23, followed by Providence Division trains on September 10 (along with the opening of Back Bay station).

 It became the busiest station in New England by 1913.
 A stop on the Atlantic Avenue Elevated served South Station from 1901 to 1938; what is now the Red Line subway was extended from Park Street to South Station in 1913.
 The train shed, originally one of the largest in the world, was eliminated in a 1930 renovation due to corrosion caused by the nearby ocean's salt air.

 In the original configuration, two tracks came off each approach to join into a four-track line and then run under the main platforms in a two-track loop.
 These tracks were never put into service, and later became a parking lot and bowling alley for employees.

 While the station handled 125,000 passengers each day during World War II, post-war passenger rail traffic declined in the US.
 In 1959, the New Haven's Old Colony Division–successor of the Old Colony Railroad–which had served the South Shore and Cape Cod, stopped passenger service.
 The New Haven itself went bankrupt in 1961.
 South Station was sold to the Boston Redevelopment Authority (BRA) in 1965.
 Portions of the station were demolished and the land was used to build the Boston South Postal Annex and the Stone and Webster building.

 In the early 1970s, the BRA developed plans to demolish the rest of the station and replace it with a multi-use development including a new train station, a bus station, a parking garage, and commercial structures.
 The plan was never realized, and South Station was added to the National Register of Historic Places in 1975.